Joshua-Miles/flatiron-program-learning-goals/README.md

   - Exaplain what it means for `fetch` to run Asynchronously
   - Use fetch to send data to a server

 - Rails API
   - Render JSON data from a Rails controller
   - Using `json:` to render ActiveRecord instances
   - Explain CORS and how to implement it in a Rails App
   - Render JSON data that includes associated entities

-* What the Heck is `this`?
+- What the Heck is `this`?
-  * Determine the value of `this` based on how a function is defined and invoked
+  - Determine the value of `this` based on how a function is defined and invoked
-  * Change the value of `this` within a function using the arrow-function syntax
+  - Change the value of `this` within a function using the arrow-function syntax

 - Classes
   - Implement a class with the `class` and `constructor` keywords, and instantiate it with the `new` keyword
   - Explain when and why to use class methods
   - Implement a class which inherits from another using the `extends` keyword

+- JavaScript Applications
+  - Focus on the methodology of using tools to build an app

 - Higher Order Functions
   - Use currying to _
   - Use callbacks to _
   - Write more readable code using  `map`

-- _Declarative JavaScript_

-  - _Use destructuring syntax to refactor verbose code_
-  - _Use the spread operator to clone an array or object_

-  - _Compare and contrast declarative and imperative programming_

-  - _Use declarative functions to create DOM Nodes_

-- *JavaScript Tooling*
+- JavaScript Tooling
-  - *Define NPM, Babel, and JSX as tools for developing with JavaScript*
+  - Define NPM, Babel, and JSX as tools for developing with JavaScript
-  - *Use WebPack's Import Syntax to distribute code in multiple files*
+  - Use WebPack's Import Syntax to distribute code in multiple files
-  - *Use public class fields to define instance properties without a constructor*
+  - Use public class fields to define instance properties without a constructor
-  - *Use `create-react-app` to setup Babel, WebPack, and JSX for you*
+  - Use `create-react-app` to setup Babel, WebPack, and JSX for you

-#### Node.js Variant

-- Intro to Node.js
-  - Describe the components of the MEAN / MERN stack
-  - Create Controllers in JavaScript with express
-  - Discuss the differences in the values of Ruby and JavaScript
-- Node.js & the Database
-  - New stuff here

 # Module 4

+#### React

 - Components
   - Identify the Visual Components of a UI